AdamGalt/Awesome-Aliases/README.md

 alias uptime='uptime | cowsay'  # your cow now tells you your uptime

-alias make='colormake'  # makes your make, make color - easier to read
+alias make='colormake'  # makes with color - easier to read warnings and errors